 - Aras Republic (December 1918–June 1919): After a British border proposal giving the area to Armenia, a retired Azeri officer initiated a revolt and proclaimed an independent republic allied with the Ottoman Empire.
 Armenian troops took control in 1919.

-- North Caucasian Emirate (September 1919–January 1920): Established as an anti-Czarist, Ottoman-aligned monarchy, the country’s small army soon became dependent on Red assistance.
+- North Caucasian Emirate (September 1919–January 1920): Established as an anti-Tsarist, Ottoman-aligned monarchy, the country’s small army soon became dependent on Red assistance.
 The territory became a Soviet republic after the emir’s death in 1920.

 - Transcaucasian Federation (April–May 1918): As the Treaty of Brest-Litovsk ceded much of Georgia to Turkey, the Transcaucasian Federation was declared, in a state of war with Turkey.
 As Turkish troops advanced, however, Georgia, Armenia and Azerbaijan all left the fledging federation only a month later.

-- Military Dictatorship of Mughan (August 1918–April 1919): A right-wing, pro-Czarist state organized by a White [colonel] and protected by a UK/Canadian/Australian/New Zealand force.
+- Military Dictatorship of Mughan (August 1918–April 1919): A right-wing, pro-Tsarist state organized by a White [colonel] and protected by a UK/Canadian/Australian/New Zealand force.
 It succumbed to popular revolt and was finally turned into a Soviet republic, which in turn only lasted two months.

 - Soviet Republic of Gilan (May 1920–September 1921): A brewing anti-royal secession movement in Northern Iran gained some traction when the Bolsheviks supported their cause and a Soviet republic was declared in 1920.
 The following year, Russia signed a treaty with Iran and withdrew support.
 The republic was quickly overrun by Iranian forces.